 Please accept, Excellency, the assurances of our highest consideration.

 H.E.
-Ms. Alya Ahmed Saif Al-Thani Permanent Representative of the State of Qatar to the United Nations to the United Nations To All Permanent Representatives and
+Mr. Marc Pecsteen de Buytswerve Permanent Representative of Belgium to the United Nations H.E.
+Ms. Alya Ahmed Saif Al-Thani Permanent Representative of the State of Qatar to the United Nations